FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Waypoints/WaypointPatch.md

 ### Input parameters

-The parameter `idForWaypointToPatch` and at least one of the other following parameters has to be sent with the request for it to be successful:
+The parameter `idForWaypointDetailToPatch` and at least one of the other following parameters has to be sent with the request for it to be successful:

 - term **title**: The waypoint title.
 - term **detailText**: The detail text describing the waypoint.
 - term **location**: The location of the waypoint.
-- term **idForWaypointToPatch**: The id of an existing waypoint.
+- term **idForWaypointDetailToPatch**: The id of an existing waypoint.
 All parameters not set in this request will be taken from this waypoint.

 The parameters can be either sent as `application/json` or `multipart/form-data`.